ibm-cloud-docs/hs-crypto/grep11-api-ref.md

 	<td><p>Implementation of PKCS #11 <code>C_GetAttributeValue</code>.</p>
   <p>Does not represent/need sessions (part of blob), therefore does not
   use the <code>hSession</code> parameter.</p>
-  <p>Since currently, we can do shortcuts (such as enumerate actual values
+  <p>EP11 uses more straightforward ways to decode, such as enumerating actual values
-  instead of being more generic), decoding is straightforward.</p>
+  instead of being more generic.</p>
   </td>
   </tr>
   <tr>